By: Lisa M. Schonbeck, Esq.

 Lisa Schonbeck is a partner at Leech Tishman in the Employment and Litigation Practice Groups and is based in the Pittsburgh office.
 Lisa can be reached at 412.261.1600 x 233 or firstname.lastname@example.org.

-Please feel free to contact Lisa or Emily with any questions regarding employee wellness program incentives and the EEOC.
+Please feel free to contact Lisa with any questions regarding employee wellness program incentives and the EEOC.

 Leech Tishman Fuscaldo & Lampl is a full-service law firm dedicated to assisting individuals, businesses, and institutions.
 Leech Tishman offers legal services in alternative dispute resolution, aviation & aerospace, bankruptcy & creditors’ rights, construction, corporate, employee benefits, employment, energy, environmental, estates & trusts, family law, government relations, immigration, insurance coverage & corporate risk mitigation, intellectual property, international legal matters, litigation, real estate, and taxation.
 Headquartered in Pittsburgh, PA, Leech Tishman also has offices in Chicago, Los Angeles, New York, Sarasota and Wilmington, DE.